phanhongan/ml-systems-evaluation/docs/reference/compliance-standards.md

 ml-eval run gdpr_config.yaml --output compliance_results.json
 ```

-This compliance standards guide provides comprehensive information for implementing compliance monitoring and reporting in the ML Systems Evaluation Framework, ensuring adherence to industry standards and regulatory requirements.
+This compliance standards guide provides information for implementing compliance monitoring and reporting in the ML Systems Evaluation Framework, ensuring adherence to industry standards and regulatory requirements.